Early Career & Young Professional Development

 - Application Review and Notification

 Youth ages 21-27 years old participating in Career Basics are invited to apply for the NAFOA Leadership Summit.
-Interested applicants must be registered and making active progress in the current year's Career Basics program.
+Interested applicants must be registered and making active progress in the current Career Basics session.

 If you have participated and completed Career Basics within the past two years, you may use that to fulfill the requirement.
 Participants who registered for a past Career Basics but did not complete the program must re-register and participate for the current year.
 Please email firstname.lastname@example.org to verify your Career Basics completion.

 Nominations from Alumni and Partner Organizations

 Alternatively, NAFOA invites Summit alumni and a select few eligible partner organizations to nominate individuals for the Leadership Summit.
 NAFOA will contact you if you have been nominated by a partner organization.
 We encourage nominees to register for Career Basics, but this requirement will be waived.